Zangeti/TextureBase/README.md

 			},
 		}
 		```
 	  > Thats a pretty short data table considering the hundreds, if not thousands of images/.ogg sound files in *factorio/data/base/* that the resource pack will try to replace!
-One final reminder, that telling the mod you are replacing every .ogg, .png and .jpg file in *factorio/data/base/*, means you need an equivalent for eac of these files in a mirrored path in *\_\_texturepackfolder\_\_/data/base/*
+One final reminder, that telling the mod you are replacing every .ogg, .png and .jpg file in *factorio/data/base/*, means you need a replacement for each of these files in the mirrored path in *\_\_texturepackfolder\_\_/data/base/*

 ### You're done!!!